bschwinn/fdc3-service-2/README.md

 ## Build

-The project is built and staged to the ./dist directory.
+The project is built and staged to the ./build directory.
 This directory is exactly what would be deployed to the production CDN.

-* dist
+* build
  * client.js - the compiled service client
  * demo/ - the demo files
  * provider.js - the compiled service provider